 Preferred Alternative 2 would provide commercial snapper grouper, coastal migratory pelagic, dolphin/wahoo, and golden crab fishermen the option to submit their logbooks electronically.
-Electronic reporting of commercial logbook data has the potential to provide more timely, complete logbook data, an make it easier to verify dealer reported landings in a timely manner.
-With electronic reporting, hail weights can be reported before the vessel hits the dock; thereby reducing error associated with filling out the effort and trip information a month later.
+Electronic reporting of commercial logbook data has the potential to provide timelier, complete logbook data, and make it easier to verify dealer reported landings in a timely manner.
 Improvements expected from electronic vessel logbooks would include improved quality control using drop down lists, capturing effort information during the trip, and increased spatial resolution using the vessel's global positioning system.
 Another positive effect would be to reconcile vessel and dealer reports at weekly intervals or even daily depending on the flexibility of the Southeast Fisheries Science Center.
 However, electronic logbooks would not be expected replace to dealer reporting as landings are more accurately recorded at the dealer level.

-South Atlantic Comprehensive Ecosystem-Based Amendment 3 Preferred Alternative 2 would also change the deadline for submission of commercial logbooks snapper grouper, coastal migratory pelagic, dolphin/wahoo, and golden crab fisheries to 21 days after the trip.
+Preferred Alternative 2 would also change the deadline for submission of commercial logbooks snapper grouper, coastal migratory pelagic, dolphin/wahoo, and golden crab fisheries to 21 days after the trip.
 This would increase the timeline for snapper grouper, coastal migratory pelagic, and dolphin/wahoo fishermen to complete logbooks, and decrease the timeline for golden crab fishermen.
 Snapper grouper, coastal migratory pelagic, and dolphin/wahoo fishermen have indicated that 7 days is not a sufficient amount of time to obtain information needed to complete economic logbooks.